Our 2024 Impact Report

 CPALI is currently working with 12 farmers' groups in 15 different communities near the Makira Protected Area and Masoala National Park in NE Madagascar.

-After starting out with a pilot group of 12 farmers in 2009, CPALI has grown to 300 and nearly doubles its numbers every year.
+After starting out with a pilot group of 12 farmers in 2009, CPALI has grown to 300 farmers and nearly doubles its numbers every year.

 Once a member, CPALI provides training and support for all farmers and helps them market their products abroad.